Recognizing Students’ Tenacity

 Daniel Webster Elementary School

-Oliver S. Westcott Elementary School
+Oliver Westcott School

 MEET A FEW OF THE STUDENT WINNERS